 Dalby Forest is a great place to try if you are looking for something to do with the kids during the summer holidays.
 Not only are there lots of activities to keep children busy but there are also plenty of miles to explore in this large forest, set within the North York Moors National Park.

-Where better to start your visit to Dalby Forest than at the visitor centre where you will find useful maps and guides along with helpful staff to answer your queries and questions.
+Where better to start your visit to Dalby Forest than at the visitor centre?
+Here you will find useful maps and guides along with helpful staff to answer your queries and questions - the trails start from the visitor centre and there are miles of forest tracks and country lanes to explore.
 The Treetops restaurant (complete with terrace) is an ideal spot to stop for refreshments and you will also find a shop to purchase some souvenirs of your day out.

 3. Other activities

-An alternative play area, Adderstone Field, has a range of adventure play equipment and is a great open space that is ideal for playing ball games or having a barbecue.
-Other activities to get children involved in the forest include helping to build shelters and hunting for mini beasts!
+An alternative play area, Adderstone Field, has a range of adventure play equipment and is a great open space that is ideal for playing ball games or having a BBQ.
+Get the kids involved and make a picnic packed with local Yorkshire produce and then set up a blanket ready to sit back and watch the children enjoying themselves.
+Bring rounders and frisbees and enjoy an afternoon of good old-fashioned fun - all ages will love this.
+Other activities to get children involved in the forest include helping to build shelters and hunting for mini-beasts!

 The North York Moors is one the best places in the UK to go stargazing because it has naturally clear skies and low levels of pollution.
 Low Dalby within Dalby Forest is a dark skies site and also where the observatories of the Scarborough & Ryedale Astronomical Society are located.
-The annual Starfest takes place here between the 4th and 7th August and is a great opportunity to spot some stars.
-You will also get a hog roast, guest speakers and rocket building amongst other things.
+The annual Starfest takes place here in the summer and is a great opportunity to stargaze.
+You can also enjoy a hog roast, guest speakers and rocket building amongst the activities on offer.